Course Descriptions and Faculty Profiles MA Program in Japanese and Asian Culture

 Lars BERTRAM

-Lars BERTRAM holds an M.A. and a Ph.D. in Japanese and Southeast Asian Studies from the University of Hamburg and is a professor in the Graduate School of Humanities and Social Sciences at Saitama University.
+Lars BERTRAM holds a M.A. and a Ph.D. in Japanese and Southeast Asian Studies from the University of Hamburg and is a professor in the Graduate School of Humanities and Social Sciences at Saitama University.
 His research focuses on the role of Western Fashion during the Modernization in Japan, the development of Japanese Fashion Design and the influence of Japanese Fashion in Thailand.
 His publications include “The Spread of Western Fashion in Modern Japan and its development during the Heisei Period,” Staats- und Universitätsbibliothek Hamburg Press Carl von Ossietzky, 2010), “History of Fashion Schools in Japan,” Saitama University Review (43)(2) (2007), pp. 93-108, “Fashion Scene in Bangkok since the 1990s,” Saitama University Review (47)(1) (2011), pp. 145-63.

 KONDOH Hisahiro

-KONDOH Hisahiro is an associate professor in the Graduate School of Humanities and Social Sciences, Saitama University.
+KONDOH Hisahiro is a professor in the Graduate School of Humanities and Social Sciences, Saitama University.
 He holds a master degree in development studies from the University of East Anglia, and a Ph.D. from the University of Leeds, UK.
 He has published a number of articles on governance and development as well as on emerging donor issues, including papers published by such journals as the Pacific Review.
 Besides his academic career, he has experience working in the civil service at the local government level and in professional development consultancy.

 HOME